Using Rest-Frame Optical and NIR Data from the RAISIN Survey to Explore the Redshift Evolution of Dust Laws in SN Ia Host Galaxies: Conclusions

 Finally, given the consistency of our $R_V$ population distribution inferences in the CSP and RAISIN samples, we use the combined CSP+RAISIN data to investigate the mass-dependence of the host galaxy $R_V$ distribution.
 In combination, these data have a fairly even split between host masses above and below $10^{10}~\mathrm{M}_\odot$ ($46/79$ above, $33/79$ below), albeit with the quirk that the high-mass subset is dominated by CSP ($35/46$), whilst the low-mass subset is dominated by RAISIN ($26/33$).
 For host galaxies more massive than $10^{10}~\mathrm{M}_\odot$, we estimate an $R_V$ population distribution with mean $\mu_R=2.54\pm0.26$, and standard deviation $\sigma_R=0.81\pm0.32$.
 For hosts less massive than $10^{10}~\mathrm{M}_\odot$, we estimate $\mu_R=2.79\pm0.58$, and $\sigma_R<1.33~(2.94)$ at the 68 (95) per cent level.
 Our results can be propagated to a constraint on the high- minus low-mass difference in $\mu_R$ ($\Delta \mu_R^M = \mu_R^{\text{high-}M} - \mu_R^{\text{low-}M}$), leading to a 95 per cent credible interval encompassing $-1.66<\Delta\mu_R^M<0.91$.
 For an alternative sample split at $10^{10.44}~\mathrm{M}_\odot$, the results are similar -- i.e.\ no strong exclusion of $\Delta\mu_R^M=0$.

 In summary, we have utilised the unique high-$z$ rest-frame NIR data provided by the RAISIN Survey to investigate the mass- and redshift-dependence of the dust law $R_V$ in SN Ia host galaxies.
 Regarding the potential redshift-evolution of $R_V$ (independent of other host galaxy properties), we have placed direct constraints on the difference in (mean) $R_V$ between SN Ia hosts at $z<0.1$ and $0.2\lesssim z\lesssim 0.6$.
 These are the first constraints of this nature to make use of rest-frame NIR data across the full redshift range studied.
 We do not find statistically significant evidence for a non-zero shift in mean $R_V$ between low- and high-$z$, and are able to rule out an absolute shift in mean $R_V$ of $\gtrsim1.5$ with high confidence.
 These results complement the optical analysis of \citet{grayling24}, who estimate a $\mu_R$ vs.\ $z$ correlation coefficient of $\eta_R=-0.38\pm0.70$.
 Given that a shift in $R_V$ or the colour--luminosity coefficient $\beta$ by $\approx1.4$ between low- and high-$z$ could easily propagate to a significant bias in $w$, future work is needed to control this potential systematic.
+One interesting feature of our current results, and those of \citet{grayling24} is the weak preference for a decrease in $R_V$ with redshift.
+Many recent analyses have suggested a similarly weak preference for lower mean $R_V$ in more massive galaxies \citep[e.g.][]{brout21, thorp21, johansson21, thorp22, popovic23, grayling24}.
+However, lower-redshift samples of supernovae tend to be weighted towards more massive host galaxies \citep[see e.g.][]{pan14, smith20} -- something that is also true for the RAISIN sample in comparison to CSP (Fig.\ \ref{fig:AV_vs_mass}).
+The preference seen for higher $R_V$ at lower redshifts is thus slightly surprising.